Hidden gems, secret doorways, meetings with wolves, and treehouses you can spend the night in are just some of the wild things you should do in LA

 36. Bewitched by illusion and sleight of hand?
 Make your weekends magical with brunch at The Magic Castle—it’s a private club, so you’ll need to know someone to get in, but once you do, both young and old will be enchanted and charmed by the hocus-pocus of local magicians.

 38. At Universal Studios, you can experience The Wizarding World of Harry Potter, Jurassic World, Secret Life of Pets, The Minions, Simpsons, The Universal Studio Tour, and that's just the beginning.
-Don't miss the Universal’s Animal Actors show where live animals and their handlers recreate famous movie scenes and show off their animal-tastic tricks.
+Don't miss Universal’s Animal Actors show where live animals and their handlers recreate famous movie scenes and show off their animal-tastic tricks.
+Get Tickets Here

 40. The annual Doo-Dah Parade is on the list of 50 places to visit before you die.
-Don’t miss out on "America’s Best Parade" that takes place every Nov. in Pasadena.
+Don’t miss out on "America’s Best Parade" which takes place every Nov. in Pasadena.

 42. Take me out to the ball game!
 The LA Dodgers have the coolest mid-century baseball park in the country.
 Check it out, grab a Dodger Dog (also on our best hot dog in LA list) and watch them play ball!